-2020 PSU Plan Design
+2021 PSU Plan Design

 PSUs vest depending on the satisfaction of certain service-related conditions and the Company's TSR relative to the TSR of the members of the LTIP Peer Group measured over a single three-year performance period.
-For the 2020 PSUs, the LTIP Peer Group was composed of the companies that make up the Alerian US Midstream Index (AMUS), using the following payout schedule:
+For the 2021 PSUs, the LTIP Peer Group was composed of the companies that make up the Alerian US Midstream Index (AMUS), using the following payout schedule:

 Relative TSR Attainment vs. Companies in the Alerian US Midstream Index Guideline Performance Percentage (% of target)

 Below 25th percentile 0%

 25th percentile 50%

-55th percentile 100%
+55 th percentile 100%

-75th percentile or higher 250%
+75 th percentile or higher 250%

-As shown in the table, in 2020 we shifted our target payout from the 50th percentile to the 55th percentile to ensure that a target payout requires performance above the median of our performance peers.
+Target payout is set at the 55th percentile to ensure that a target payout requires performance above the median of our performance peers.
 Payout for performance between threshold and target or between target and maximum are calculated using straight-line interpolation.

-The performance period for the 2020 PSUs began on January 1, 2020 and ends on December 31, 2022 and TSR for the period is measured using the following formula:
+The performance period for the 2021 PSUs began on January 1, 2021 and ends on December 31, 2023 and TSR for the period is measured using the following formula:

-TSR = Average closing price at end of period + dividends paid over period

-Average closing price at beginning of period
+TSR = Average closing price at end of period + dividends paid over period Average closing price at beginning of period

-2018 - 2020 PSU Plan Payout
+2019 - 2021 PSU Plan Payout

-The PSUs granted to our NEOs in 2018 used a similar structure as the 2020 PSUs except that the performance period consisted of three annual periods (2018, 2019 and 2020) and a cumulative three year period that began on January 1, 2018 and ended on December 31, 2020.
-The LTIP Peer Group for the 2018 PSUs was a subset of the midstream companies included in the 2018 compensation peer group.
+The PSUs granted to our NEOs in 2019 used a similar structure as the 2021 PSUs except that the performance period consisted of three annual periods (2019, 2020 and 2021) and a cumulative three year period that began on January 1, 2019 and ended on December 31, 2021.
+The LTIP Peer Group for the 2019 PSUs was a subset of the midstream companies included in the 2019 compensation peer group.
 The TSR performance factor was based on relative TSR performance over the designated weighting periods as follows: